MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-arcgis.md

 ### Symbol style
 Symbol styles enable you to fine tune how data is presented on the map.
 Symbol styles are context sensitive based on the selected Location type and Map theme.
 The example below shows Location type set to **Size** and several adjustments to transparency, style and size.
+The heat map theme has also been disabled.

 ![esri symbol style example](media/power-bi-visualization-arcgis/power-bi-esri-symbol-style-new.png)